rtmigo/fmap_dart/README.md

 ## Compatibility

-The library is unit-tested on Linux, Windows and MacOS.
+The library is unit-tested on Linux, Windows, and macOS.
 Mobile systems such as Android and iOS have the same kernels as their desktop relatives, so will also work as long as you have access to the files and the file system supports standards.